Shrey-Joshi/Robo_Ramsey/README.md

 git submodule update --init --recursive
 ```

-Then run the command below to install Expo to your local machine, so you can run the above application.
+Then run the command below to in the `roboramsey_ui` folder to install Expo to your local machine, so you can run the above application.

 ```
+cd roboramsey_ui
 yarn add expo
 ```